top of page

 Surviving family mobbing isn’t about winning them over or proving your innocence.
 The goal is to reclaim your autonomy, protect your energy, and rebuild a life outside the toxic system.
 Here are steps to support that process:

-1. Recognize the Pattern
+1. Recognise the Pattern

 2. Release the Need for Validation